 Commit to travel a distance and be realistic about the distance you must travel.
 Keep it a little flexible don’t jam-pack everything because delay in one can cause chaos.
 Take breaks while traveling, remember that you have to cover the distance and keep yourself sane.
 Think of it like a marathon, not a sprint.

-When choosing a bike for motorcycle traveling, your own bike, rent, and guided tours are the options available.
+When choosing a motorcycle for traveling, your own motorcycle, rent, and guided tours are the options available.
 Choose either one that suits you but be sure to have it checked properly and complete all the work it requires at least one day before the trip.
-Whosever the bike is the repair kit, tools, and other major accessories should always be available.
+Whatever the bike is the repair kit, tools, and other major accessories should always be available.
 Make sure to maintain the balance of the bike by properly packing the bags.

 Of course, eye protection is very important and essential, some states even made it compulsory to wear glasses.
 Either you are going to travel through that state or not keep the glasses with you.
 The helmet is also compulsory!
 Don’t bring your expensive or favorite eyeglasses because losing or breaking them would be sad.
 The visor cleaning kit is a must-have too!

 If you are traveling in groups decide which friend will bring the camera, if you can agree on that.
 Whatever the decision we don’t take that huge, professional, bulky camera on a motorcycle trip, because it is a motorcycle trip.
 Mirror less cameras are compact, lightweight and do the job well.
 If not, your phone camera could prove to be great.